pFransozi/pFransozi.github.io/_projects/containerization/kali-linux-on-docker.md

 ---
 ## Introduction

-This tutorial aims to create a kali linux environment running in a docker container.
+This tutorial aims to create a kali linux environment that runs in a docker container.
 There're two main steps to reach it:

 1. Install docker;
 2. Configure a dockerfile to create a container based on kali linux.

-I consider some kali-meta packages, some for the linux environment others tools for the ethical hacker:
+I consider some kali-meta packages, some for the linux environment others tools for the ethical hacking:

 * kali-linux-default;
 * kali-tools-wireless;